A. D. Duffey

 Andrew Dallas Duffey (December 16, 1842 – June 24, 1919) served in the California State Assembly in the early 20th century for the 54th district.

-Duffey was born in Canada.
+Duffey was born in the Province of Canada, British North America.
 As of 1884, he was a member of the Odd Fellows in Santa Cruz.

 It was initially unclear whether Duffey had won the 1902 election against his opponent Harry S. Wanzer.
 A committee of the legislature later determined that Wanzer had won the election.
 A report at the time stated that the vote was on "straight party" lines.
 Wanzer, although he was declared the winner and took his seat on February 10, 1903, resigned just a month later, on March 16, 1903.

-Representing area 54, he was a member of the Democratic Party and won re-election in 1912.
+Representing Assembly District 54, he was a member of the Democratic Party and won re-election in 1912.